HOW 3 DUNDONIANS LIED IN COURT AND MADE FOOLS OF THE JUSTICE SYSTEM

 no part of its case was tainted.

-Not so - the Crown knew its witness statements would be quite persuasive in court: real evidence would not be required.
+Not so - the Crown knew its witnesses would be quite persuasive in court: real evidence would not be required.

 The trial went ahead 9 months after the original incident.